 Volume Six also feels very chaotic at times, which works very well when you realize that there’s complete and utter chaos amongst the various flanks in the training mission.
 One of the flanks has been all but wiped out, and the others seem to have no idea what’s going on, even though various signal flares are being shot off.

 Now that I’m getting further into Attack on Titan, I’m finding that I’m starting to enjoy the series better than I did earlier on.
 Now that a lot of the establishing portions of the story have taken place, Isayama can start putting more focus on the action and progressing the story forward.
-And the addition to the female Titan has also been a nice change as well.
+And the addition of the female Titan has also been a nice change as well.
 I’m actually looking forward to reading Volume Seven in order to find out what’s going to happen with the female Titan.

 And I believe that if you’ve read the first five volumes of Attack on Titan and enjoyed them, then I think you’ll also enjoy reading Volume Six.